 Pictured here is “Monument,” a minimalism masterpiece by artist Dan Flavin.
 It’s made only of fluorescent lights arranged like a famous landmark.
 The artwork is part of the permanent collection at MOCA Grand, Los Angeles.

 One of Los Angeles’s great landmarks is the Griffith Observatory, an architectural gem that mixes art-deco and Mayan aesthetics.
-It’s perched on a ridge in Hollywood Hills above Los Felix and provides a stunning, wide view the L.A. basin.
-It naturally is a major tourist draw, with thousands upon thousands
+It’s perched on a ridge in the Hollywood Hills above the Los Feliz neighborhood and provides a stunning, panoramic view of the L.A. basin.
+It’s naturally a major tourist draw, with

 Los Angeles-based British painter David Hockney’s “82 Portraits and 1 Still Life” includes one of that very L.A. artist John Baldessari.
 These portraits are a departure for Hockney’s famed paintings of L.A.’s distinct urban landscape and lifestyle.
 The painting Baldessari and the other 82 paintings are currently on view at